-There is a vale, in a little known part of the world where the roses grow in blue and purple hues.
-A seemingly magical place, where the scent of heavenly roses hangs heavy in the evening summer breeze.
+There is a vale, in a little known part of the world where the roses grow in blue and white hues.
+A seemingly magical place, where the scent of heavenly roses hangs heavy in the summer breeze.
 Part of an ancient estate owned by the Fairfax family the landscape of Tincture Vale has been maintained in its original forestry and pastoral uses.

 It is said that in holy places redemption and forgiveness can be found.
-For the horses both wild and tamed who have found themselves drawn to the vale, it matters not that the abbey was raised to honour one god, or many.
+For the horses both wild and tamed who have found themselves drawn to the vale, it matters not that the abbey was raised to honor one god, or many.
 For these special few it is simply enough that no matter what path they tread, they have somewhere to call home.
 Somewhere to be safe.
 Somewhere that feels like they might once again reconnect with their gods and goddesses.

 Tincture Abbey Stables, maps, info and premise © Elandria 2014